jamwal69/cryptokitties/PROJECT_COMPLETE.md

 ---

 **🎉 CONGRATULATIONS!
-Your CryptoKitties project is complete and ready for deployment and demonstration!**
+Your DigiCats project is complete and ready for deployment and demonstration!**